MetaCoq/metacoq/docs/README.md

 Check `test-suite/demo.v` for examples.

-You must add the theories directory to your Coq load path with the prefix Template.
+Unless you installed the library, you must add the theories directory to your Coq load path with the prefix Template.
 This can be done on the command line by adding:

 ```
 coqc ... -R <path-to-theories> -as Template ...
 ```